-There are further links to specialty specific NHSE Centre for Advancing Practice endorsed credentials here, including those pertaining to Mental Health, Learning Disability and Older People.
+There are further links to specialty specific NHS England Centre for Advancing Practice endorsed area specific capability and curriculum frameworks here, including those pertaining to Mental Health, Learning Disability and Older People.
 These documents are frequently reviewed and updated, with more documents scheduled for release so it is worth keeping an eye on the Centre's website for further developments.